xmartlabs/xmartlabs.github.io/_posts/2018-06-21-ML-Kit-CoreML.md

 ---

+At Xmartlabs we have been working on Machine Learning tasks for a while now.
+Our main focus has been Machine Learning on iOS and we have worked on apps running style transfer, human body pose detection and classifying ultrasound signals from medical devices.
+We started developing [Bender](https://github.com/xmartlabs/Bender) over a year ago, which is a framework we have used to run neural network models fast on iOS.
+When Apple released Core ML, which is also a framework to run ML models on iOS, and it validated our path so far, and we excitedly got deep into it.
+Now, we also build [Litio](https://litio.ai/), a platform where you can convert your ML models and get a framework ready to be run on a mobile app.
-Google released [ML Kit](https://firebase.google.com/docs/ml-kit/), which is part of Firebase, last month at its I/O 2018.
+Google released [ML Kit](https://firebase.google.com/docs/ml-kit/) last month at its I/O 2018, and its purpose is very similar to the one of Litio: facilitating the deployment to mobile.
+This is why we wrote this post, trying out ML Kit on iOS :)

-ML Kit allows developers to run machine learning models both on Android and iOS using TensorFlow Lite as framework.
+ML Kit, which is part of Firebase, allows developers to run machine learning models both on Android and iOS using TensorFlow Lite as framework.
 It includes Machine Learning models for common use cases like recognizing text, detecting faces, labeling images and more.
 You can use these models out of the box without knowing anything about machine learning, which is cool.
 For some of these models you can also choose to run them on the device, for more privacy and speed, or in the cloud for more accuracy.